Table of Contents

 Automation: New OnRequestScriptInfo entry point [ID 42969]

 In an Automation script, you can now implement the OnRequestScriptInfo entry point.
-This will allow other Automation scripts (or any other code) to request information about the script in question, for example which parameter values are required for a particular profile parameter.
+This will allow other Automation scripts (or any other code) to request information about the script in question, for example to find out which profile parameter values a script needs in order to orchestrate a device.

 Using the entry point